blakeohare/crayon/Docs/project/index.md

 ## Source Directory

-The source directory contains code files (with the file extension of **.cry**) and other asset files (such as sounds, images, text files, etc).
+The source directory contains code files (with the file extension of **.cry**) and other resource files (such as sounds, images, text files, etc).
 The source code files are all compiled together.
 The arrangement or names of source code files do not matter.
 All non-code files are compiled into the final output and are available as resources (although there are some limitations to this that will be outlined later).

-Code itself may only contain namespace, class, function, and enum definitions.
+Code itself may only contain namespace, class, function, enum definitions, and constant definitions.
 "Unwrapped" code is not valid.
+For example...

 ```
 // This is a valid file...